keptn-sandbox/locust-service/README.md

 This service provides a way to performance test on your application triggered by [Keptn](https://keptn.sh) using the [Locust](https://locust.io/) performance testing tool.

+## :warning: NOT MAINTAINED

+Please take a look at https://artifacthub.io/packages/keptn/keptn-integrations/locust-service as an alternative.

 ## Compatibility Matrix

 | Keptn Version    | [locust-service Docker Image](https://hub.docker.com/r/keptnsandbox/locust-service/tags?page=1&ordering=last_updated) |